Freedomland U.S.A.: Construction

 The construction contractors had finished the foundations of 15 structures by November 1959.
 The park's construction was facilitated by mild weather during the winter of 1959–1960, and forty-two buildings were in various states of completion by February 1960.
 On March 24, six small unfinished buildings were destroyed by fire and were razed; this did not affect progress on the rest of the park.
 The burned structures were reused as props for Freedomland's Chicago Fire attraction.
 Freedomland's opening was originally set for June 1, 1960.
 Advertising agent Edward Weiner wished to invite politicians such as the administration of U.S. president Dwight D. Eisenhower; all members of the U.S. Congress; the governors of all 50 U.S. states; and United Nations delegates to the park's opening.
 The opening was postponed to July 1 so the park could be ready for the expected crowds, then rescheduled again to June 18 due to high excitement generated by the marketing campaign.
-Journalists were invited to preview the park on April 28, 1960.
-By that May, the park's managers were so confident of the park's June 18 opening date that they had arranged for the popular TV series The Ed Sullivan Show to be broadcast from there on that date.
+Journalists were invited to preview the park on April 28, 1960, and the park's managers arranged for the popular TV series The Ed Sullivan Show to be broadcast from there on June 18.